Quantum Computing in Wireless Communications and Networking: A Tutorial-cum-Survey: A Tutorial of QC

-The aforementioned partial measurement on Bell state, whose observable can be written as $I\otimes Z$.
-Given a clear context, 'observed by $Z$' can be simplified as measurements on the $\ket 0$ and $\ket 1$ basis (computational basis).
-It's crucial to bear in mind the significance of the choice of the measurement basis.
-As an exemplification, for the state $\frac {1} {\sqrt{2}} \left(\ket{0}+\ket{1}\right)$, using the $\ket 0$ and $\ket 1$ basis results in a $\frac 1 2$ probability for obtaining the post-measurement state $\ket 0$ and $\ket 1$, expressing the uncertainty of the result.
-However, if $\ket +$, $\ket -$ is employed (i.e., choosing observable Pauli $X$ for the measurement), the result $\ket +$ is guaranteed.
+For a partial measurement of state Bell, where the observable is $I \otimes Z$, `observed by $Z$' refers to measurements in bases $\ket{0}$ and $\ket{1}$ (the computational bases).
+The choice of measurement basis is crucial.
+For instance, for the state $\frac{1}{\sqrt{2}} (\ket{0} + \ket{1})$, measuring in the $\ket{0}$ and $\ket{1}$ basis yields a probability of $\frac{1}{2}$ for either outcome, reflecting the uncertainty of the result.
+However, if the measurement is performed using the $\ket{+}$ and $\ket{-}$ basis (i.e., measuring with the Pauli $X$ observable), the outcome $\ket{+}$ is certain.

 Being able to deterministically obtain the result of a quantum algorithm implies that the chosen measurement bases can reliably differentiate the final state.
-Although only orthogonal quantum states can assuredly be distinguished, the ultimate states of the quantum algorithm are occasionally non-orthogonal.
-In such instances, the objective is to ascertain the similarity rather than distinguishing the states reliably.
-This task can be proficiently executed by employing the subtle probability estimation of partial measurements. \cref{swaptest} displays this technique, wherein the initial $\ket 0$ serves as an auxiliary qubit, transitioning into the superposition state $\frac 1 {\sqrt 2}(\ket 0 + \ket 1)$ after passing through the left $H$ gate.
-Subsequently, under control of $\ket 1$ within this state, the circuit exchanges $\ket x$ and $\ket y$ to arrive at the final state \cref{eq:swaptest}\footnote{The Swap gate can be implemented through the utilization of 3 CNOT gates.}:
+Although only orthogonal quantum states can be distinguished with certainty, the ultimate states of a quantum algorithm are sometimes non-orthogonal.
+In such cases, the goal is to measure the similarity between states rather than distinguishing them with absolute certainty.
+This can be effectively achieved through probability estimation using partial measurements.
+Fig. \ref{swaptest} illustrates this technique, where an initial $\ket{0}$ acts as an auxiliary qubit and transitions into superposition state $\frac{1}{\sqrt{2}}(\ket{0} + \ket{1})$ after passing through gate $H$.
+The circuit then uses state $\ket{1}$ as control to perform a swap operation between $\ket{x}$ and $\ket{y}$, resulting in the final state given by \cref{eq:swaptest}\footnote{The swap gate can be implemented using 3 CNOT gates.}:

-If measuring auxiliary qubit alone by $\ket 0$ and $\ket 1$ bases, the likelihood of acquiring the post-measurement state $\ket{0_{anx}}$ is:
+If measuring the auxiliary qubit alone in bases $\ket{0}$ and $\ket{1}$, the probability of obtaining post-measurement state $\ket{0_{anx}}$ is given by: